alex-nuclearboy/GoIT-marathons/README.md

 - _js-minicourse (JavaScript mini-course)_ - examples of using the syntax and capabilities of the JavaScript language.

-- _python-demo (Demo version of the Python course)_ - a program that uses the Turtle module for visual programming in Python.
+- _python-demo (Demo version of the Python course)_ - an example of a program for managing a cinema cash desk that uses the Turtle module for visual programming in Python.

 - _it-testdrive (Test Drive IT Professions)_ - this folder contains one of the projects that demonstrates web development skills. <a href="https://wondrous-fairy-f09f78.netlify.app/">The Banderogoose website</a> was initially designed in Figma and then implemented in HTML and CSS.
 This project illustrates the practical application of the concepts learned.